 I first started making pizza several years ago when I worked for a popular pizza chain back in college.
 The thing I loved about working there, besides the free pizza, was learning how to toss the dough.
-It was fun to watch someone toss a ball of dough around into a pizza.
-It was more fun learning how to toss a pizza myself.
-One trick to tossing pizza do is that you want to leave it out at room temp for about 30 minutes so that you can work the dough (if it has been refrigerated).
+One trick to tossing pizza dough is that you want to leave it out at room temp for at least 30 minutes (if it has been refrigerated) so that you can work the dough.
 Cold dough is much more difficult to work with and shape.
-Use a rolling pin and cutting board to roll out the dough or just smush it out and toss it.
-Either way, this will soon become a family favorite.
+Use a rolling pin and cutting board to roll out the dough or just smash it out and toss it.
+Either way works just as well as the other.

-Besides being simple, the easy campfire pizza can be a healthy alternative by choosing your ingredients for a healthier meal.
-While pepperoni is a very popular ingredient, you may choose to use more fresh vegetables and low-fat cheeses along with the whole wheat dough.
+Besides being simple, Dutch oven pizza can be made healthy by choosing your ingredients for a healthier meal.
+While pepperoni is a very popular ingredient, you may choose to use more fresh vegetables and low-fat cheeses along with a whole wheat dough.
 This will turn your pizza into a great meal that is both a treat and healthy.
 To save time I sometimes buy canned vegetables like sliced olives and mushrooms.
 This saves me the time and effort when I’m camping, but if I’m making this in my backyard, or in my oven, I often opt for fresh vegetables since they do taste better.

 My favorite pizza is chicken sausage, mushroom, and olives with a creamy garlic sauce.
 I’m sure you will be trying out your own favorite ingredients when you try this out.
 Make it your own, make it delicious, and make it often so you can experiment with what you like.
 I’ve even made a variation of this dish for breakfast (check out my Breakfast Pizza).
 What was my special ingredient?
 Eggs of course.
 If you have never tried eggs on pizza before, I highly recommend it.

-You can find more great recipes for outdoor cooking in my book, Damn Fine Dishes.
+You can find more great recipes for outdoor cooking in my book, The Culinary Camper.
 Available at all major booksellers.
 Be ready for your next cookout and bring along this great book.
 See the five-star reviews on Amazon.com here.

 Easy Campfire Pizza